 You’re now ready to start building your blog.
 For this, you’re going to need a theme and a few plugins.

-The best WordPress food blog themes and plugins
+Step 3.
+Pick the best WordPress food blog themes

 Since you’re just starting out with your blog, and because it will be sometime before it starts making money for you, it’s okay to start with a free theme.